nvinayvarma189/camp-collections-java/README.md

 ## Method

-If "oggy" is a substring of any string in array, then remove it.
+If 'oggy' is a sub string of any string in array, then remove it.